g0ddish/RM/README.md

 ###Database

-Create an SQL database and import the file ourdb.sql.
+Create an SQL database and import the file ourdb.sql

 After edit app\config\database.php with the correct info

-As of PHP 5.4.0 you can use the built in web server for development.
+As of PHP 5.4.0 you can use the built in web server for development

 ```
 php artisan serve
 ```

 ### Version
-0.5.0
+0.7.0

 ### Development

 Want to contribute?
-Send me an email.
+Send me an email

 ### Todo's

- - Write Tests
- - Rethink Github Save
+ - Be a boss like usual
  - Add Code Comments
- - Add Night Mode

 License
 ----

-We retain all rights.
+We retain all rights